Burbinox/small-projects/README.md

 - my first **JS/HTML/CSS** program
 - you have to guess car brand

-## smallest_sum_of_numbers_in_a_triangle
+## sum_of_numbers_in_a_triangle
-- program that finds the path in the triangle of the number whose sum of numbers is the smallest
+- program that finds the path in the triangle of the number whose sum of numbers is the smallest or the longest
-- return the the smallest sum value and its path
+- return the the smallest or the langest sum value and its path

 ## strong_password_detector
 - a program check if password is strong enough using regex library